BlendarBerisha/TB-2025/README.md

 ## Thanks to

+- Steven Roh, for this bachelor thesis style
 - Maria Sisto, for the title page
 - Loïc Monney, for the section title style, captions style and font idea
-- Steven Roh, for the bachelor thesis style
 - EPFL, for the basic structure